spring-projects/spring-boot/spring-boot/README.md

 interface.

-### JSP limitations When running a Spring Boot application that uses
+### JSP limitations

-an embedded servlet container and is packaged as an executable archive, there are some limitations in the JSP support.
+When running a Spring Boot application that uses an embedded servlet container (and is packaged as an executable archive), there are some limitations in the JSP support.

-* With Tomcat it should work if you use WAR packaging.
-I.e. an executable WAR will work, and will also be deployable to a standard container (Tomcat included).
-An executable JAR will not work because of a hard coded file patter in Tomcat itself.
+* With Tomcat it should work if you use WAR packaging, i.e. an executable WAR will work, and will also be deployable to a standard container (not limited to, but including Tomcat).
+An executable JAR will not work because of a hard coded file pattern in Tomcat.

 * Jetty does not currently work as an embedded container with JSPs.
 There should be a way to make it work, so hopefully someone